BloomBooks/BloomReader/README.md

 At this point, anyone could publish a book using the existing Bloom mechanism, and have it immediately downloadable by anyone with Bloom Reader.
 Books would still spread mostly from person to person in expensive internet areas.

 ## Other things on the radar
-* Use [Crosswalk](https://crosswalk-project.org/) to get an up-to-date browser that can handle Bloom's Talking Books.
+* [ ] Use [Crosswalk](https://crosswalk-project.org/) to get an up-to-date browser that can handle Bloom's Talking Books.
-* Use Graphite-enabled Crosswalk to support languages with the most complex scripts.
+* [ ] Use Graphite-enabled Crosswalk to support languages with the most complex scripts.
-* Support Ken Burns animation as we do in [BloomPlayer.js](https://github.com/BloomBooks/BloomPlayer)
+* [x] Support Ken Burns animation as we do in [BloomPlayer.js](https://github.com/BloomBooks/BloomPlayer) (Version 1.1, alpha)
-* Support background music that works across pages, as we do in BloomPlayer.js.
+* [x] Support background music that works across pages, as we do in BloomPlayer.js.
+(Version 1.1, alpha)
-* In-app sharing/synchronization via bluetooth and wifi-direct.
+* [x] In-app sharing/synchronization via bluetooth and wifi-direct.

 # Building